Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 Creating Subscriptions with Laravel Cashier

-Now for the good stuff, actually creating subscriptions.
+Now for the good stuff.
 This is where Cashier really shines.

 Basic Subscription Creation